The Technical Guide to Splicing with Adhesive Tape

 It’s impossible not to take splicing for granted because it’s hidden in the smallest, most disposable objects around you.
 Take, for example, your favorite morning coffee.
 That to go coffee cup?
 The corrugated sleeve?
 Both made possible by splicing, and splicing tape.
 The shipping box at the post office?
 Spliced.
 Foam meat tray?
 Spliced.

-In this guide to splicing with adhesive tape, we’re giving you all the information you need to know about choosing and using splicing tape in manufacturing and beyond.
+In this guide to splicing with adhesive tape, we’re giving you all the information you need to know about choosing and using splicing tape in manufacturing.

 What Types of Products use Adhesive Tape for Splices